Founding Principles

 Knowledge is bounded by design.

-The knowledge an artificial intelligence operates within should be deliberately scoped, deliberately curated, and deliberately defended.
+The knowledge an artificial intelligence system operates within should be deliberately scoped, deliberately curated, and deliberately defended.
 Generic claims and unbounded substrates are excluded as a matter of philosophical commitment.
-We hold that no AI system can be reasoned about — clinically, legally, fiduciarily, scientifically — unless the knowledge it operates within is bounded, its boundaries are articulated, and its contents are inspectable.
-Bounded knowledge is the precondition of accountable AI in any serious domain.
+The discipline holds that no such system can be reasoned about — clinically, legally, fiduciarily, scientifically — unless the knowledge it operates within is bounded, its boundaries are articulated, and its contents are inspectable.
+Bounded knowledge is the precondition of accountable artificial intelligence in any serious domain.

 - Principle Three